Skip to main content

 Formulary

-This is a drug list that shows how the plan classifies and covers different drugs.
+This is an insurance plan’s drug list that shows how the plan classifies and covers different drugs.
 Most plans will sort medications into various tiers, with generics occupying the lowest tier, then preferred brands, then non-preferred brands, and specialty drugs on the higher tiers.
 Typically, the lower tiers receive better coverage, and the highest tiers receive much less, or none at all.

 Some plans will list Contrave as a non-preferred brand, while others might prefer it to expensive GLP-1 drugs like Wegovy or Saxenda.
 The only way to know for sure is to check your plan’s formulary.
 Even then, some copays, deductibles, or co-insurance might apply.